shaogatalam/chartjs-insight-plugin/README.md

 The comparison value will be shown below each point's label on the x axis.

-The tooltip shows the point's value and provides a summary of total, min, max, and AVG values from the current point to the end.
+The tooltip shows the point's value and a summary of total, min, max, and AVG values from the current point to the end.

 A vertical line indicator is included at the selected point for visual reference.